Who is a missing person?

 Missing Persons in NSW

 On average 28 people go missing every day in NSW, most of which are found almost immediately.
-Less then 1% go on to become Long Term Missing Persons (LTMP).
+Less than 1% go on to become Long Term Missing Persons (LTMP).

 The national definition of ‘Long Term’ is any person missing for over 90 days.